 Mitzi Ilagan | Pinoytrekker.com | Out of the 7,641 (this is the updated count!) islands in the Philippines, you’d probably choose Boracay, Palawan, or Batanes if you’d be given a chance.
 These are the most famous destinations in the country, for foreign tourists and locals alike.
 For someone’s who’s had her first out-of-town and airplane ride to a faraway province, I could say that Bohol may be one of the best destinations in the Philippines.
 It’s basically the best of both worlds.
 Read on to know why.

-Thanks to Cebu Pacific’s seat sale, the two-way fare was less than Php 1500.
-We arrived at Tagbilaran Airport at around 2:30 pm.
-From there, you could ride a tricycle (Php 150-250) to your hotel.
-We have booked for 3 nights at Panglao Regents Park Resort which is an accomodation 5-minutes away from Alona Beach.
+Thanks to the Cebu Pacific seat sale, the two-way fare I chanced upon was less than Php 1500.
+We arrived at Tagbilaran Airport around 2:30 pm.
+From there, we rode a tricycle (Php 150-250) to our hotel in Panglao Island.
+We booked in advance for 3 nights at Panglao Regents Park Resort which is an accommodation 5-minutes away from Alona Beach.

 Here’s the itinerary and entrance fees for the countryside tour:

 9:30 am Baclayon Church (Php 50)

 10:35 am Butterfly House (Php 45)

 11:00 am Loboc Eco Adventure Park (Php 400 for combo ride: 1 way zipline, 1-way cable car; Php 300: 2-way cable car)

 11:45 am Loboc River Cruise (Php 450 for entrance fee and buffet)